ComDubai/jay-discordrichpresence/README.md

-2a) Go into Jay-DRP and go into the folder named server.
-Grab the discord.lua out of there and put it in your qb-smallresources server folder.
+2a) Go into the folder named server inside Jay-DRP.
+Go ahead and grab the discord.lua out of there and put it in your qb-smallresources server folder.
 This is a replacement for what you removed earlier

 2b) Now go back and add the discord.lua from the 'client' folder in Jay-DRP and put it into your qb-smallresources client folder.
 This is a replacement also